jbakse/site_builder/content/music/index.md

 /::

 ### Qualities our Synth

+P5.sound has a built monophonic and polyphonic synthesizers.
+Here, we build our own from more basic units.
+The p5 synths are a little under-documented and building our own is a good way to understand what is going on.

-The p5.sound library has an Oscillator class that can generate a periodic signal with customizable frequency, amplitude, and waveform.
+The p5.sound Oscillator class generates a periodic signal with customizable frequency, amplitude, and waveform.
 We will base our synthesizer on this oscillator.

 The p5.sound library also has an Env class.
 This class can control the amplitude of an oscillator using an [ADSR](https://en.wikipedia.org/wiki/Synthesizer#Attack_Decay_Sustain_Release_(ADSR)_envelope) envelope.
 An ADSR envelope controls the attack, decay, sustain and release of a sound and can be used to simulate some of the characteristics of acoustic instruments.
 We'll use an Env object to control the our synthesizer.